 - Start ApexSQL Diff

-Click the Folder button to navigate to the created folder
+- Click the Add button and navigate to the folder where the backup file resides

-The objects read from the database backup are shown in the Main grid.
-As the destination script folder is empty, all objects are shown as missing.
+- The objects read from the database backup are shown in the Results grid.
+As the destination script folder is empty, all objects are shown as missing:

-Check the check-boxes to select the objects you want to script:
+- Check the check-boxes to select the objects that need to be scripted:

 - In the Synchronization direction step of the Synchronization wizard, click the Next button

 The Dependencies step shows the objects that the objects selected for synchronization depend on.
 By default, they are all selected: